Future Diary: Plot

-Yukiteru murders his friends and then Kamado.
+Yukiteru kills his friends and Kamado.
 Aru battles Yuno, destroying her diary but discovers she has a spare.
-Realising the truth, Aru shows a text to Yukiteru before Yuno decapitates him.
+Realizing the truth, Aru shows a text to Yukiteru before Yuno decapitates him.
 As the days to the Apocalypse approach, Yukiteru and Yuno consummate their relationship.
 However, Yukiteru reveals Aru's suggestion that Yuno originates from another timeline and she immediately turns on him.
 Muru Muru, the true mastermind behind the game's course, confirms Aru's theory.
 Yukiteru died and Yuno won the game in another timeline but discovered not even the power of a god could bring back the dead.
-In her sorrow, Yuno went back in time, creating an alternate timeline, murdering and replacing her other self.
+In her sorrow, Yuno went back in time, creating an alternate timeline, killing and replacing her other self.

 Yuno and Muru Muru go back in time again, creating a third world, pursued by Yukiteru and Minene, kept alive by Deus as a wild card and imbued with a portion of his power.
 Both parties battle to protect or kill the third world's Yuno and her parents.
-Yuno, unable to kill Yukiteru, traps him in a dream world where she doesn't exist, and then attacks her alternate self.
+Unable to kill Yukiteru, Yuno traps him in a dream world where she does not exist, and attacks her alternate self.
 Yukiteru remembers Yuno, escaping his prison aided by the second world's Muru Muru, and stops Yuno.
-Though Yukiteru asks Yuno to kill him so she can live, she instead eliminates herself and dies in his arms.
-Yukiteru becomes god and is dragged to the second world by Muru Muru.
+Though Yukiteru asks Yuno to kill him so she can live, she instead kills herself.
+Yukiteru becomes a god and is dragged to the second world by Muru Muru.

-Ten-thousand years later, a mournful Yukiteru has done nothing with his godly powers.
-He managed to cut off all influences that the first and second worlds had with the third and prevents the third world's deus from dying.
+Ten-thousand years later, a grief-stricken Yukiteru has done nothing with his godly powers.
+He managed to cut off all influences that the first and second worlds had with the third, and prevents the third world's deus from dying.
 Yukiteru gazes at his diary, mourning that he will never see the first world Yuno, the only one he will ever love, ever again.
 However, the interdimensional walls are broken down by the third world Yuno, who possesses the first world's memories courtesy of an atoning Muru Muru.
-Yukiteru and Yuno reunite as gods of the second and third world and prepare to fulfill their promise to go stargazing with each other.
+Yukiteru and Yuno reunite as gods of the second and third world, and prepare to fulfill their promise to go stargazing with each other.